joemoose/dungeoneers.d20/docs/equipment.md

 - **Shields** have other uses in addition to a +1 armor rating:
 	- Can be sundered to avoid all damage from an attack; the shield is destroyed.
 	- Can be used as a dual weapon (as cudgel) instead of providing +1 armor; declare its use as a weapon before a combat round begins.
-	- Multiple allies with shields can take a round to interlock their shields and form a shield wall.
-Attacks against a shield wall are impaired.
-Coordinated movement or action requires an attribute save of your choice to maintain a shield wall.

 **Armor List**